Snookball or football billiards, Everything about this new game

 How it is played

-o touch a ball without the lowest number
+or touch a ball without the lowest number

-o the white ball does not touch a ball
+or the white ball does not touch a ball

 Discover JUGGLEPRO

-Boutique specializing in alternative football and football-related games
+Specialist shop for alternative football and football-related games